Learning to analyse data in school

 Data science holds tremendous potential as a profession as many industries grapple with the challenge of big data.
 Unfortunately, it is hardly addressed at all in German schools.
 Deutsche Telekom Stiftung wants to change that – with help from Paderborn University and the German Center for Mathematics Teacher Education (DZLM).

 Mathematics and computer science education researchers at Paderborn University are working with two pilot schools in Paderborn to jointly develop a project class for upperclassmen in college-preparatory high schools.
 The class teaches the fundamentals of statistics and computer science as well as current artificial intelligence methods.
 The project is based on an international expert workshop that documented the current state of research in November 2017.
-The project will run until the end of the 2018/19 school year.
+The project will run until the end of 2020.

 Picture credit: fotoinfot/Shutterstock.com